michelled/weavly.org/src/robot-activities/meet-dash-dot-animation-drive-look.md

   ### Support

-  Depends on the learner, could be independent/group or require supervision/facilitation
+  Depends on the learner, could be independent/group; assistance may be required to guide or facilitate
+books:
+  - title: Gabi’s Fabulous Functions
+    coverImage: /assets/media/gabi’s-fabulous-functions-.jpg
+    author: Caroline Karnaja
+    link: /learn/resources/picture-book-list/
 ---
 ## Description